okankop/Efficient-3DCNNs/README.md

  - 3D MobileNetv2
  - 3D ShuffleNetv2

+ For state-of-the-art comparison, the following models are also evaluated:
+ - ResNet-18
+ - ResNet-50
+ - ResNet-101
+ - ResNext-101

  All models (except for SqueezeNet) are evaluated for 4 different complexity levels by adjusting their 'width_multiplier' with 2 different hardware platforms.

 ## Results